QuintinPope/epi-smt/README.md

 msat (install via pysmt-install --msat)

-bdd (install via pysmt-install --bdd)
+cvc4 (install via pysmt-install --cvc4)

 This tool provides the decide_epidemic() and decide_quant_epidemic() methods. decide_epidemic() accepts the arguments ’source’, ’size’, ’m’, ’p’, ’limit’, ’target’, ’timesteps’, and ’p_infect’.
 ’source’ can either be a path to a NetworkX graph adjlist file for an undirected graph or the string ’generate’.
 If it’s the string ’generate’, then the tool generate a Watts-Strogatz graph using the provided size, m and p parameters.
 Otherwise, it ignores size, m and p.